Ukraine’s outrage grows over video seeming to show beheading

 Mykhailo Podolyak, an adviser to Zelenskyy, also linked the video’s release to the expected offensive but said it was meant to “demoralize the public mood or at least change the psychological perception of the war right now.”

 Ukraine’s human rights chief said he will request that the U.N.
 Human Rights Committee investigate.
 Dmytro Lubinets said he has also written to the U.N.
 Commissioner for Human Rights, the U.N.
-Monitoring Mission in Ukraine, the U.N. secretary-general and the International Committee of the Red Cross.
+Monitoring Mission in Ukraine, U.N.
+Secretary-General Antonio Guterres and the International Committee of the Red Cross.

 He wrote on Telegram that “a public execution of a captive is yet another indication of a breach of Geneva Convention norms, international humanitarian law, a breach of the fundamental right to life.”